Blocktron-Project/blocktron-node/README.md

 You can access the API through a browser or a REST console like postman.
 When you hit the base url:

 ### Route: GET /
 This is the index route of the blocktron-node instance.
-This route can be accessed by hitting `http:127.0.0.1:3000/`
+This route can be accessed by hitting `http:127.0.0.1:3000/`.
+This route uses the `HTTP GET` method.

 **Request header**